Ernest Bloch: Music

-Bloch's compositions are often described as reflecting his Jewish heritage, yet had many other sources.
-"Perhaps what is at the heart of the question is his genius for evocative color in music.
-If some of his works evoke the atmosphere of the Old Testament, they operate elsewhere with equally telling and totally different effect: the Gauguinesque South Seas in the slow movement of the first Quintet, and the Chinese of the Episodes are examples.
+Bloch's compositions - in particular the Suite hébraïque for viola and orchestra, Baal Shem for violin and piano (later orchestrated) and Schelomo for cello and orchestra - often reflect his Jewish heritage.
+Bloch's father had at one stage intended to become a rabbi, and the young Ernest had a strong religious upbringing; as an adult he felt that to write music that expressed his Jewish identity was "the only way in which I can produce music of vitality and significance".
+Perhaps what is at the heart of the question is his genius for evocative color in music.
+If some of his works evoke the atmosphere of the Old Testament, they also operate elsewhere with equally telling and totally different effect; the Gauguinesque South Seas in the slow movement of the first Quintet, and China [in the last of the] Four Episodes are examples.
 Beside Israel stand Helvetia and America; beside Scenes from Jewish Life stands Nirvana."

-Bloch's musical style does not fit easily into any of the usual categories.
-He studied variously with Émile Jaques-Dalcroze, Iwan Knorr and Ludwig Thuille, as well as corresponding with Gustav Mahler and meeting Claude Debussy.
-Many of his works - as can be seen from their Hebrew-inspired titles - also draw heavily on his Jewish heritage.
-Bloch's father had at one stage intended to become a rabbi, and the young Ernest had a strong religious upbringing; as an adult he felt that to write music that expressed his Jewish identity was "the only way in which I can produce music of vitality and significance".